 At present, most of the commercially available single-sided solar cells can convert sunlight to energy at an average efficiency of around 21%.
 This is very low.
-For comparison, internal combustion engines converts fossil fuel to power at an efficiencies above 35%.
+For comparison, internal combustion engines convert fossil fuel to power at an efficiency above 35%.
 Thus, there is a lot more potential when it comes to solar cell energy conversion.
-Bifacial panels can provide efficiencies upto 40%.
-However, they are just two-sided solar panels which also converts, the otherwise lost, diffused and scattered solar irradiation in the visible spectrum.
-Theoretically, single junction cells has a limit between 29 and 3%, called the Shockley-Queisser limit.
+Bifacial panels can provide efficiencies up to 40%.
+However, they are just two-sided solar panels that also convert, the otherwise lost, diffused, and scattered solar irradiation in the visible spectrum.
+Theoretically, single-junction cells have a limit between 29 and 3%, called the Shockley-Queisser limit.

-New research hints at the possibility of transforming low energy light (invisible light) to high energy photons that can be captured by solar cells.
+The efficiency of many solar energy conversion technologies is limited by their poor response to low-energy solar photons.
+One way for overcoming this limitation is to develop materials and methods that can efficiently convert low-energy photons into high-energy ones.
+New research hints at the possibility of transforming low-energy light (invisible light) to high-energy photons that can be captured by solar cells.
 This process converts light that is less energetic than the near Infrared through a photochemical upconversion with oxygen.
-RMIT University, UNSW University and the university of Kentucky (USA) lead this study.
+RMIT University, UNSW University, and the University of Kentucky (USA) lead this study.

 Another approach in the research of high efficiency solar cells comes from the Okinawa Institute of Technology.
-Instead of silicon, a type of material called perovskites are employed.
-Such cells are economic and light weight.
+Instead of silicon, perovskites are using in this technology.
+Such cells are economic and lightweight.
 In general, the main bottlenecks of perovskites-based solar cells include scalability and life span.
-Any defects in materials gets amplified during the scale-up and results in poor efficiency as compared to silicon-based cells.
+Any defects in materials get amplified during the scale-up and result in poor efficiency as compared to silicon-based cells.
 Furthermore, perovskites-based cells degrade faster resulting in a smaller life span.
 The Okinawa research team used a multi-layer perovskites set-up.
-This performed at efficiency of 16.6% (for a size of 22.4 sq. cm) for an time of 2000 hours operational time.
+This performed at an efficiency of 16.6% (for size of 22.4 sq. cm) for a time of 2000 hours operational time.